The ex/vi specification is based on the historical practice found

 The default path for tags files is left unspecified as

-implementations may have their own tags
+implementations may have their own tags implementations that do

 not correspond to the historical ones.
-The default tags
+The default tags option

-value should probably at least include the file ./tags
+value should probably at least include the file ./tags.

 term